What Is Stage 4 Mesothelioma?

 I’m doing great right now.
 I really am.
 I don’t look like a stage 4 cancer patient.
 I consider myself extremely lucky.

-Mesothelioma treatments and palliative care can extend life expectancy of stage 4 mesothelioma by years for many patients.
+Treatments and palliative care can extend stage 4 mesothelioma life expectancy by years for many patients.
 Immunotherapy or chemotherapy in combination with a targeted drug or Tumor Treating Fields, for example, can extend survival for mesothelioma survivors to 18 months.

-An individual’s prognosis depends mainly on the extent of tumor growth and how well they respond to treatments.
+Your prognosis depends mainly on the extent of tumor growth and how well you respond to treatments.
 Other factors that can affect a person’s prognosis are the age of the patient and their overall health.
 Diet and nutrition and regular exercise can improve your prognosis.
-Smoking doesn’t cause mesothelioma, but quitting can also help improve overall health.
+Smoking doesn’t cause mesothelioma, but quitting can also help improve your overall health.

 Survivor Andy A. Beating the Odds Again